dipa97-h/starting-with-jupyter/README.md

 # starting-with-jupyter
-There are t some useful tricks on Jupyter.
+There are some useful tricks on Jupyter.